-As discussed in Note 1, the financial statements present only the Measure M General Obligation Bonds specific to (Measure M), and are not intended to present fairly the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the General Obligation Bond Funds specific to Measure M are intended to present the financial position and the changes in financial position attributable to the transactions of that Fund.
+They do not purport to, and do not, present fairly the financial position of the District as of June 30, 2019, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the District's Measure M General Obligation Bonds (Measure M) internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's Measure M General Obligation Bonds (Measure M) internal control.
-Accordingly, we do not express an opinion on the effectiveness of the District's Measure M General Obligation Bonds (Measure M) internal control.
+In planning and performing our audit of the financial statements, we considered the District's Measure M General Obligation Bond Funds (Measure M) internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's Measure M General Obligation Bond Funds (Measure M) internal control.
+Accordingly, we do not express an opinion on the effectiveness of the District's Measure M General Obligation Bond Funds (Measure M) internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the District's Measure M General Obligation Bonds (Measure M) financial statements will not be prevented, or detected and corrected, on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the District's Measure M General Obligation Bond Funds (Measure M) financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be significant deficiencies or material weaknesses.
 Given these limitations, during our audit, we did not identify any deficiencies in internal control that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.